-6.12 If an HKCC Participant holds positions that account for more than 30% of the position delta of the relevant product or products with the same underlying, HKCC will impose a Concentration Risk Margin equivalent to 20% of the CH Margin on the concentrated positions.
-The HKCC Participant has to settle the Concentration Risk Margin before 1:00 pm on the day of notification.
+6.12 HKCC imposes Concentration Risk Margin on an HKCC Participant if the Net Projected Loss of that HKCC Participant in any product group is greater than 30% of the total Net Projected Loss of all HKCC Participants and the total Net Projected Loss of the product group concerned is in excess of HK\$500 million.
+The Concentration Risk Margin ranges from 20% to 50% of the CH Margin on the concentrated positions depending on the HKCC Participant's concentration level in that particular product group.
+The HKCC Participant has to settle the Concentration Risk Margin before 11:00 am on the day of notification.